ConnorWiseman/ta-cs313-php-s18/README.md

 psql <your copied DATABASE_URL variable>
 ```

+Again, you can quit the `psql` shell by entering `\q`.

 ## Setup complete

 Congratulations!
-If you made it this far successfully, your PHP project repository, local development environment, and remote application host are good to go.
+If you made it this far successfully then your PHP project repository, local development environment, and remote application host are good to go.
 If you encountered an issue along the way, please reach out to me through the class's Slack channel for help figuring out where things went astray.